-Visiting fellows are expected to participate weekly in the activities of at least one of Center’s research groups (BIG, FIG, PIG, or the CtrDG) and to attend the Friday afternoon SST colloquium talks as well as special Center lectures.
+Visiting fellows are expected to participate weekly in the activities of at least one of the Center’s research groups (BIG, FIG, PIG, or the CtrDG) and to attend the Friday afternoon SST colloquium talks as well as special MCPS lectures.
 In addition, visitors are welcome to join graduate seminar courses, including courses taught by faculty in the Philosophy Department, Program of History of Science Technology, and Medicine, and other departments and programs.
 The University of Minnesota has a number of strengths in the sciences and in areas relevant to science and technology studies.
-Center fellows are encouraged to explore the activities of research groups throughout the University.
+MCPS fellows are encouraged to explore the activities of research groups throughout the University.

 Application form (PDF)